vishnumaiea/KiExport/Readme.md

 ## Usage

-You can run the Python script directly from the source folder with the following command.
+After installing KiExport, you can create a new `kiexport.json` file inside the root folder of your KiCad project.
+You can also copy the configuration file included with the [**Mitayi-Pico-RP2040**](/Mitayi-Pico-D1/kiexport.json) project and modify it.
+You need to update the KiCad installation path, secondary application paths, and project information.
+After that, you can run the Python script directly from the source folder with the following command.
 Python should be installed and available on the `Path`.

 ```bash
 python kiexport.py <command> <arguments>